-Your RV is a investment and you want to think about the monthly payment and how it will affect my monthly expense.
+Your RV is an investment and you want to think about the monthly payment and how it will affect my monthly expense.

 1. Understand your credit score before you go to the dealership

-If you have excellent credit and you know it, you can usually get the best financing rates.
+If you have excellent credit and you know it, you can usually get the most competitive financing rates.